-- Copy all UserData

-- Do not copy UserData

-- · Copy only specific KV pairs from UserData
+- · Copy all data into userData of the notification message - Do not copy data - Copy only specific keys from the data to the userData of notification message

-The following tables provide example values for the keysToPropagate option.
-In these examples, the Open Media webengagement interaction UserData contains the keys ORS Data, rule, strategy, some data.
+The following table provides example values for the keysToPropagate option.
+In these examples, the HotleadIdentifiedActionableEvent data contains the keys ORS Data, rule, strategy, some data, key\N1, key\X.